humdrum-tools/humdrum-documentation/guide/ch37/index.md

 traditional humanities research, many scholars are resistent to the idea.
 The value of random sampling has been established beyond a doubt by statisticians.
 This is not the place to rehearse the detailed arguments.
-Simply take my word for it: if you can\'t encode a complete corpus, the very best solution is to select a random sample.
+Simply take my word for it: if you can't encode a complete corpus, the very best solution is to select a random sample.

 In making such a random sample, it is essential to resist the temptation